tyjyang/notes-cms-pnr/ACDC automation ideas.md

-# HLT and xrootd

--   For a given failed task, if there is a necessary site which is drain (marked as red and bold letters in the console):
-    -   Pre-select primary xrootd (don't touch the secondary xrootd at any step)
-    -   If either `T2_CH_CERN` or `T2_CH_CERN_HLT` is among the pre-selected sites, unselect them
-    -   It would be good to display a small message if console does this procedure in order to make it clear for new operators etc. It could be something like `There is a necessary site in drain, therefore enabling xrootd.
-Since xrootd is enabled, unselecting CERN and HLT since HLT cannot perform remote reads.
-We unselect CERN too, since jobs sent to CERN can be redirected to HLT internally`

 # filter workflows for group ACDC

 Sometimes the same type of error could affect multiple workflows, and the steps for manual ACDC are identical.